 The bond market, which is the largest global securities market, is where supranational organizations, governments, banks and corporations (key issuers), and other types of issuers can borrow money from investors (i.e. raise debt).
 This can be done by issuing different types of debt securities with varying maturities in the primary market and where the same are traded in the secondary market.
 The purchasers of bonds can be governments, corporations, and individuals.

-The third key player in the bond market is underwriters (investment banks and other financial institutions) who help an issuer to sell their bonds.
-Broadly speaking, though government bonds and corporate bonds are the largest segments of the bond market, there are others too – such as emerging market bonds, and mortgage backed and asset backed securities.
+The third key player in the bond market is underwriters (investment banks and other financial institutions) who help an issuer sell their bonds.
+Broadly speaking, though government bonds and corporate bonds are the largest segments of the bond market, there are others too – such as emerging market bonds, and mortgage-backed and asset-backed securities.
 Further, bonds can be broadly classified from the perspective of a country into three sub-categories – domestic, foreign, and Eurobond markets.

 Key Learning Points

 - The ‘Bond market’ refers to the trading (and issuing) of all debt securities from governments and corporations